Where Everything Fights Everything

 While both achieve near-universal recognition, pizza translates awareness into regular, meaningful interaction across all demographics.

-Historical significance the-moon Wins
+Historical significance The Moon Wins

 Pizza